exercism/sml/exercises/accumulate/README.md

 ## Restrictions

-Keep your hands off `map` or related functions provided in the Standard Basis!
+Keep your hands off that collect/map/fmap/whatchamacallit functionality provided by your standard library!
 Solve this one yourself using other basic tools instead.

 ## Loading your exercise implementation in PolyML